 Boost Your Conditioner

-Amp up the hydration power of your rinse-out conditioner by adding a small amount of oil to it.
+Amp up the hydration power of your rinse-out conditioner by adding a small amount of oil.
 Coconut and Jojoba oil are both good options for hair care.

 Oil Your Ends

 If the ends of your hair are very dry, you can apply oil daily or as needed.
 Rub a small amount of oil, like a pea-sized drop, between your palms, then smooth through the ends of your hair.
 This will help reduce fizz, breakage, and split-ends